jross765/gnucash-api-spec/README.md

   **Longer answer**

   The author / current maintainer has had more than one thought over this.
+Here is his current assessment (march 2026):

-  He has -- as an experiment -- tried to move the `spec` packages from module "API" to this one.
-Without getting too much into the technical details: It is near-impossible to accomplish this without a major redesign.
-And even if he did that: The result would not be very satisfactory, neither from his point of view (maintenance) nor from the point of view of the user.
-You would have lots of confusing "base" variants of classes in "API" and extended ones (derived from the base classes) in this module.
-And it would, in many instances, not be clear which one to choose without getting *very* deep into the weeds.
+  He has -- as an experiment -- tried to move the `spec` packages from module "API (Core)" to this one.
+Without getting too much into the technical details: It is possible, of course, but it would necessitate a major redesign, to the point of almost being a project of its own.
+And even if he did that: The result would not be very satisfactory, neither from his own point of view (maintenance) nor from the point of view of the user-developer.
+You would have a whole bunch of confusing "base" variants of classes in "API (Core)" and extended ones (derived from the base classes) in this module -- so many that it would be confusing; it would, in many instances, not be clear which one to choose without getting *very* deep into the weeds.

   As for the "kind of 'special'":